Project Review Panel

 Neil Cumming is an IT Director with over 20 year’s experience working with a Global Energy Company that provides products and services to the upstream oil and gas industry.
 His combination of IT, Managerial and Manufacturing background helped providing technical assistance through a 15 year acquisition lead company growth.

-As a qualified Mechanical Engineer brings Expertise and Learning from senior leadership positions with BICC, Amec, Aecom and KDC.
-Latterly CEO of Decom North Sea and now undertaking various consultancy engagements in the energy and related markets.
+As a qualified mechanical engineer Nigel brings expertise and learning from senior leadership positions with Corning, Amec, Aecom and KDC.
+Latterly CEO of Decom North Sea and now undertaking various consultancy engagements in the oil & gas and related markets.